shaggy8871/yami/README.md

 Instead of hard coding values into migrations, which may accidentally end up in source code repositories, Yami can look them up while running migrations.

-Secrets may be passed in via a third party Secrets Manager, or via environment variables.
+Secrets may be pulled from a third party Secrets Manager, or passed in via environment variables.

 Secrets will be validated prior to running migrations, and will fail if the supplied data doesn't match what is expected.

-To configure a Secrets Manager, add the following in your config file:
+To configure a Secrets Manager, add the following in your config file, within the appropriate environments:

 ```php
 <?php